Welcome to our web site. Grace Bible Chapel

 to your loins—or, better still, you can swim in them.

 God’s choicest blessings, of course, are for those who trust Him most fully.
 Once we have proved His faithfulness

 and sufficiency, we want to put away the crutches, props and pillows of “common sense.”
 Or, as someone has said,

 “Once you walk on the water, you never want to ride in a boat again.”

 Below is a meditation written, by Mr. William MacDonald.
 1917-2007

-at Grace Bible Chapel since the mid 1950s.
+at Grace Bible Chapel from childhood.